By Mandeara Frye, RHIA, CPC, CPMA, CASCC, Director of Coding

 Medicare Procedure Codes

-G0121 – Colorectal cancer screening; colonoscopy on
+- G0121 – Colorectal cancer screening; colonoscopy on individual not meeting criteria for high risk

-G0105 – Colorectal cancer screening; colonoscopy on
+- G0105 – Colorectal cancer screening; colonoscopy on individual at high risk

 - G0104 – Colorectal cancer screening; flexible sigmoidoscopy